hasbiasshidiq/Simple-Online-Store/README-demo.md

 Success
 ```

 then check Flexamove quantity in inventory by doing step 1.
-Isn't it -3?
+Isn't it to be -3?

 ### 5. Checkout Order Concurrent with Row Locking
 Make two concurrent order request with 4 items of flexamove(product name), but before that we need to make a request as in step 2 so Flexamove quantity in inventory is set to 5